DawidKopys/notify/README.md

 # Notify

 Simple app for notes management.
-Build with React, Bootstrap and Webpack.
+Built with React, Bootstrap and Webpack.

 ## Setup